 The humble potato is the key ingredient in French fries, hash browns, tater tots, and many other essential comfort foods.
 When prepared in a healthy way, white potatoes can be a nutritious food for humans, but can dogs eat potatoes?

 The answer is: it depends.
-They do contain vitamin C, vitamin B6, iron, magnesium, and many other nutrients that dogs need.
-But if you don’t prepare them properly, or you feed your dog too many, there could be adverse health effects.
+Potatoes aren’t categorically toxic to dogs, like grapes or onions.
+Potatoes contain vitamin C, vitamin B6, iron, magnesium, and many other vitamins and nutrients that dogs need.
+But if you don’t prepare potatoes properly, or you feed your dog too many, there could be adverse health effects.

 You should never feed your dog a raw potato.
 White potatoes belong to the nightshade family of vegetables, which includes tomatoes.
 Like tomatoes, raw potatoes contain solanine, a compound that is toxic to some dogs.
 However, cooking a potato reduces the levels of solanine.

 Every dog is different, so start with just a small amount of potato to make sure your dog has no problem digesting it.
-You should always consult your veterinarian before introducing a new food into your pup’s diet.
+You should always consult your veterinarian before introducing a new food into your dog’s diet.